-For its part, Iran strongly denies the Saudi allegation that it provides the missiles fired by Houthis (Haaretz, November 12, 2017).
-But the two countries are fighting a proxy war in Yemen and, Iranian influence is undeniable, though quite what control Iran really exerts over the Houthis is less clear.
+For its part, Iran strongly denies the Saudi allegation that it provides the missiles fired by the Houthis (Haaretz, November 12, 2017).
+However, the two countries are fighting a proxy war in Yemen, and Iranian influence is undeniable, though what control Iran really exerts over the Houthis is less clear.

 Houthi missiles fired at Saudi Arabia in 2015 were, according to reports, Scud-Cs that resembled the Hwasong-6 missiles of North Korea (al Arabiya, August 4, 2015).
 It could be that missiles from North Korea came into the Houthi’s hands via Iran (Haaretz, January 19, 2017).

 In September 2016, it was reported that the Houthis, who had taken control of the Yemeni capital of Sana’a, stole $4.6 billion from the central bank (al Arabiya, September 20, 2016).
 These funds could have been used to purchase Iranian weapon systems.
 Under sanctions, Iran would be keen to provide weapon systems to the Houthis through the black market for cash.